kw3h4/kurehalin/README.md

 - 👋 Hi, I’m @kureha
 - 👀 I’m interested in solving problem with smart way!
-- 🌱 I’m currently learning various RNN methods applied on stock prediction with specific feature selection
+- 🌱 I’m currently researching neural architecture search framework
-- 💞️ I’m looking to collaborate on data analysis or
+- 💞️ I’m looking to collaborate on software engineer or
 - 📫 How to reach me --> LinkedIn: https://www.linkedin.com/in/joyce61672005

 <!---